debrajtadu/debrajtadu/README.md

 ## 🚀 **Currently Learning**
 ✔ **Advanced React & Vite** – for smooth UI/UX
-✔ **Best practices in Python development** – to write cleaner & efficient code
+✔ **Best practices in Java development** – to write cleaner & efficient code
 ✔ **Database management with MySQL** – for optimized performance
+✔ **Data Structures and Algorithms(DSA)** – To make advance code and solve realtime Problem

 ---